 Has the knot tied with your soulmate become a financial noose around your marriage’s neck?
 If so, you’re not the only couple struggling to navigate individual financial differences.

-However, the fact that you and your spouse have money issues doesn’t mean your marriage is doomed.
+The fact that you and your spouse have money issues doesn’t mean your marriage is doomed.
 Here are some common money conflicts that could lead to divorce – and ways to prevent them from ruining your marriage.

 Talk openly and honestly with each other about how much debt you each have, views on money and spending and financial goals long before the wedding day.
 Premarital financial counseling can help avert future financial problems.